Herpes Simplex Virus (HSV) and Varicella-Zoster Virus (VZV), Molecular Detection, PCR

 Herpes Simplex Virus (HSV) PCR:

-This is a qualitative assay; results are reported either as negative or positive for HSV type 1 or HSV type 2, or HSV indeterminate.
+This is a qualitative assay; results are reported either as negative, positive or indeterminate for HSV type 1 or HSV type 2.

 Varicella-Zoster Virus (VZV) PCR: